 So will I continue to buy traffic from Google?
-You’re DAMN RIGHT… We will also be releasing more specific courses on affiliate campaign ideas for Google Adwords inside the Powerhouse Premium membership this year.
+You’re DAMN RIGHT… We will also be releasing more specific courses on affiliate campaign ideas for Google Adwords inside the Affiliate Forum membership this year.

 Ah Facebook…you have made so many of us RICH